10+ Tips for Doing a Sugar Detox

-Make sure you’re eating enough protein at breakfast.
-It’s true that what you eat at breakfast influences you for the rest of the day.
+What you eat at breakfast also influences what you eat for the rest of the day.
 If you break your overnight fast with sugar and carbohydrates instead of protein or fat, you will set yourself up for a blood sugar roller coaster and cravings for the rest of the day.

-6. Eat More Carbs
+6. Eat More Complex Carbs

-Starchy vegetables like sweet potato and winter squashes provide you with a nutrient-dense source of carbohydrates.
+On the other hand, starchy vegetables like sweet potato and winter squashes provide you with a nutrient-dense source of carbohydrates.
 Sprinkling a baked sweet potato with cinnamon tastes like a treat, but provides you with stable blood sugar from the complex carbs and the cinnamon.

 7. Choose Healthy Snacks

 If you stay prepared with healthy, low-sugar snacks, you won’t need to reach for the packaged goods and sugary treats.

 Healthy snacks include:

-- celery sticks with peanut butter
+- celery sticks with nut or seed butter

 - hard-boiled eggs or deviled eggs